If you have read my blog, you know that I am passionate about Aromatherapy & the Safe & the Appropriate Use of Essential Oils.

 Cool Off: If you are finding the heat a little too much make a mister out of Spearmint, or Sweet Basil, Cypress & Geranium essential oils with Lavender Hydrosol & purified water.
 Keep one beside your bed, and mist the back of your neck & your chest You could also use Lavender & Spearmint Hydrosol blended with purified water.
 Shake well before use.
 Use a dilution of 1 %.

 After-Sun Skincare: After a day at the beach, try applying a really nourishing body oil to freshly showered skin.
-Try carrier oils like Apricot Kernel & Jojoba with Helichrysum, Carrot Seed, & Patchouli essential oils.
+Try carrier oils like Sweet Almond (try Rice Bran or Camellia carrier oils if you have nut allergies or sensitivities) & Jojoba with Helichrysum, Carrot Seed, & Patchouli essential oils.
 It takes some time to soak in, but it feels wonderful on your skin.
 Use at a dilution of 1 %.

 Dry Hair: If your hair is looking dried out, try adding 2 drops of Cedarwood Atlas or Rosemary essential oil to 1 TBSP of Jojoba or Argon oil & massage thru your hair & don’t forget your scalp.
 Wrap your hair in a towel for 30 min, then shampoo it out.